Your Dog Etiquette Guide: Tips to Keep Halloween Safe, Fun and Scare-Free

+Prevent overindulgence.
 Candy can be dangerous — even deadly — for your dog.
 Store candy up high in a securely closed container.
 For counter surfing and food-stealing canines, extra barriers may be necessary, especially if you are distracted by trick-or-treaters or party guests.
 In addition, brush up on lifesaving commands “leave it” and “drop it” to help protect your pooch in the event he’s within range of forbidden food.

 More on Vetstreet: